Pathologists’ Assistant (M.S.H.P.A)

 Program outcomes

-The outcome measures of the Pathologists’ Assistant program at EVMS reflect how well the program prepares students for the American Society for Clinical Pathology (ASCP) exam, as well as for employment.
+The outcome measures of the Pathologists’ Assistant program reflect how well the program prepares students for the American Society for Clinical Pathology (ASCP) exam, as well as for employment.

 A group of Physicians' Assistant graduates wearing white coats smile during a reception